Manoharjha333/AirBnb-EDA-Project/README.md

 * How do seasonal and regional variations impact demand for Airbnb rentals?
 * What are the best practices for pricing, marketing, and managing Airbnb listings to maximize profits and minimize risks?

-# Define Your Business Objective?
+# Define Your Business Objective.
 **This problem statement highlights the need to gain a deeper understanding of the underlying patterns and relationships in Airbnb booking data.
-AirBnb's EDA aims to uncover guest and host trends, patterns or anomalies in the data that may impact customer booking decisions.
+AirBnb's EDA aims to uncover guest and host trends, patterns or anomalies in the data that may impact customer booking decisions.**